parahall/TheWikiGame/README.md

 WikiGame - Android App.
 Send request to WikiGame-Server(parse), recieve new game and display it to user.
 Implement the logic of game itself and update server with result of the game for current user.

+WikiGame-Crawler
 -------------------------------
-WikiGame-Crawler using following algorithm to obtain article and store it in DB:
+WikiGame-Crawler use following algorithm to obtain article and store it in DB:
 1) Calling for WikiApi with request for random article and store it as source.
 2) Define 4 possible random depth.
 (Currently because of performance issue and willing not to pay for additional workers on heroku possible depth is [2,3,3,3])